Sphereon-Opensource/SSI-SDK/packages/bls-key-manager/README.md

 </h1>

 This plugin combines multiple Key management systems and exposes a unified API to the DID manager and other plugins that require crypto functionality.
+It adds Bls keys support to the default Veramo Key Manager